History of St Denys'

 The Chancel and Sanctuary

-The oak choir stalls, with their carved finials, date from the 16th and 17th centuries.
+The oak choir stalls, with their carved finials, date from the 17th century, but were extended in 1925.

 The Nevill Chapel